cerb/cerb.github.io/_docs/api/authentication.md

 scopes
 {% endcomment %}

 Older versions (prior to [9.1](/releases/9.1/)) used <a href="/docs/api/authentication/request-signatures/">API authentication with request signatures</a> instead.
-This authentication method is deprecated, but will continue to be supported until the "client credentials" grant is implemented for machine-to-machine authentication.
+XOAuth tokens should be used when possible, but request signature authentication will continue to be supported for the foreseeable future.

 # Creating an OAuth App